Kristina01111000/Drws_site/README.md

 - Find nutrition vidoes for the nutrition page
 - https://growingholistically.com/links-to-dr-ws-videos/ make the links right, add it to the header menu “Dr. W’s video collection”
 - Fix the links  https://growingholistically.com/get-started-with-the-4e-self-renewal-system/
-- put the email five pages into the site

 -> nutrition page ->>> waiting on response from him